clstoulouse/motu/README.md

 * __Storage__:
   * Motu installation folder 15Gb
   * Motu download folder 200Gb: by default [motu/data/public/download](#InstallFolders)
-Note that the available space of the download folder has to be tuned depending of the number of user which runs requests at the same time on the server.
+Note that the available space of the download folder has to be tuned, depending on:
+  * The number of user which runs requests at the same time on the server
+  * The size of the data distributed

 For __test usage__ we recommend: